 The Illinois Freedom of Information Act (FOIA) is designed to ensure that Illinois residents can obtain information about their government.
-Beginning on January 1, 2010, key changes to the Freedom of Information Act took effect and make it easier for Illinois residents to hold government accountable.
-These Frequently Asked Questions describe the FOIA provisions that are in effect as of January 1, 2010.
+As of January 1, 2010, key changes to the Freedom of Information Act took effect and made it easier for Illinois residents to hold government accountable.